-- 1. In the Configuration $\rightarrow$ Users section, click Add. - 2.
+- 1. In the Configuration \rightarrow Users section, click Add. - 2.
 The Add User dialog box opens. - On the General tab, type username and password.
 The username must not contain spaces, diacritics and special symbols. - 4.
 Click OK.

-The user account appears in the Users section and the user can connect to Kerio Operator client.
+The user account appears in the Users section and the user can connect to Kerio Phone.